sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ![Creating files on the command line](assets/cli-1.png)

-The touch command was originally intended to update the "last modified" time of a file to now (and it still does that).
+The touch command was originally intended to update the _last modified_ time of a file.
 If the file doesn't exist, it creates it.

 ## Creating Directories